Joe-Neville/tss-acn-lab/README.md

 ### Lab Task 2 - Verify the AOS-CX devices
-* *First we need to ensure the devices are reset and ready in the 'Global' group, then move them into a new UI group for tge Fabric config push.*
+* *First we need to ensure the devices are reset and ready in the 'Global' group, then move them into a new UI group for the Fabric config push.*
 * *The devices have already been configured to instantiate the necessary underlay configuration.*
 * *The underlay consists of point-to-point L3 links, loopbacks and OSPF.*
 * *The role of the underlay IGP is essentially just a transport for the EVPN-VXLAN device loopbacks.
 These loopbacks are the source and destination addresses for the VXLAN encapsulation and decapsulation AKA the overlay tunnel, which carry the customer traffic.*
 1. View the default group for your Central account.
-Right after log nativate to **Applications -> My Applications - Aruba Central -> Deployment Regions - Aruba Central US West - Launch**
+Right after log naviagate to **Applications -> My Applications - Aruba Central -> Deployment Regions - Aruba Central US West - Launch**
 2. You should now be on the Aruba Central Front Page.
 Under the **Manage** banner on the left side, click on **Devices**, then click on **Switches** to show your AOS-CX ready to be deployed as a fabric.
 3. Check to see that the switches all have a **Config Status** of **'In sync'**.
 If not, ask your admin to check them.